acollign/netrunner-wiki/Running-in-production.md

 It is a good practice to back up the `database` and image files.

-Based on the official MongoDB documentation, you can simply turn off the database and copy the data folder specified in the docker compose volume section.
+Based on the official MongoDB documentation, you can simply turn off the database and copy the data folder specified in the Docker compose volume section.
 Other back up strategies can be implemented, simply [read the official MongoDB backup documentation](https ://www.mongodb.com/docs/manual/core/backups/).

-Similarly, you can save the image folder specified in the docker compose file by copying it.
+Similarly, you can save the image folder specified in the Docker compose file by copying it.

-Restoring both `database` and images consists of copying back the backup to the locations specified in the docker compose file.
+Restoring both `database` and images consists of copying back the backup to the locations specified in the Docker compose file.

 ## Known issues